maelh/radio-frequency-prototype-boards/README.md

 In the [standard version], all the original dimensions and features are kept.

 The [extended version] adds mounting holes, and a screw terminal, to reduce the amount of loose wires going off the board.
-All power wires from the sub-boards can be soldered onto SMD pads, which are connected to the one central screw terminal.
+All power wires from the sub-boards can be soldered onto SMD pads, which have traces leading to the one central screw terminal.

 ## Other RF prototyping board designs